 Can I swim in the lake?

-Our lake is part of the property’s stormwater management system and is not designed or approved for swimming or direct water contact.
-This policy is in place for guest safety and to comply with regulatory requirements.
+No. The lake is part of our stormwater management system and is not designed for swimming or direct water contact.
+There are no lifeguards on duty.
+There is no swimming or wading at the lake.

-Are there other water attractions at Standing Pines?
+Are there other ways to enjoy water at Standing Pines?

 Can I fish in the lake?